tearust/t-rust/obsidian/account-model/README.md

 we do not need to public the IP address or peer ID, just public key.

 ## New block event
-> Question.
-Since layer1 is a smart contract, should we use ETH new block event instead?
+We use ETH mainchain new block event as trigger

 ## Machine
-> Question: Can we handle machine in layer2?
+We need machine ID in layer1, so that the TEA Box manufacturer can register device with vendor signature.

+This may be chanced if we have a better way to do this in layer2.
 # Layer2 table and txn design